 - Periodically examine the fern carefully and when these small capsules turn brown (but before they have burst) cut the frond and wrap it up in smooth, white paper.
 After a day or two, unwrap the frond, being mindful not to spill any of the fine brown dust, which is composed of millions of minute spores.

-- For fern compost, I use a 50/50 mix of John Innes seed compost and peat.
+- For fern compost, I use a 50/50 mix of John Innes seed compost and a peat alternative.
 Place in a sterilised container or pot and firm level.
 Cover the compost with a paper towel and scald with boiling water to sterilise the soil.
 Once the compost has cooled, remove the towel and sow the spores immediately.
 The spores can be sown in the same way as seeds, thinly over the surface of the compost.

 - Quickly cover with a lid or plastic bag to prevent contamination.
 It is essential to keep the compost moist for germination to occur, but do not water from above.
 Instead, stand pots in a saucer of water.
 Place in a shady position.